Clinical research support

 The primary purpose of the College of Medicine Research Award (CoMRAD) competition is to provide seed funding for novel pilot and/or feasibility studies that will facilitate future applications for external funding sources, such as Tri-Council funding.
 This competitive funding opportunity is open to all faculty members with a primary academic appointment in the College of Medicine that will continue until the end of the full granting period.

-The Office of the Vice Dean Research (OVDR) in the College of Medicine is pleased to issue an official call for Expression of Interest in the 2017-2018 College of Medicine Research Award (CoMRAD).
+The Office of the Vice Dean Research (OVDR) in the College of Medicine is pleased to issue an official call for the 2017-2018 College of Medicine Research Award (CoMRAD) Applications.
+Guidelines and applications have been released to the Sharepoint site.
 Please note that all faculty wishing to apply for this year's CoMRAD will be required to submit the Expression of Interest form by May 31, 2017, in order for their applications to be accepted.
-Please submit the Expression of Interest form via email.
+Please submit the Expression of Interest form form via email.
+Applications will be due by July 19th, 2017, and must be submitted to the Sharepoint site.

 CoMGRAD: College of Medicine Graduate Student AwarDs